alttch/eva3/doc/uc/uc_ei.rst

 Disabling the interface
 -----------------------

-For a security reason, it may be a good idea to disable the interface after the initial configuration and system debug.
+For security reasons, it may be a good idea to disable the interface after the initial configuration and system debug.
 To do this, set *ei_enabled = no* in **webapi** section of :ref:`uc.ini<uc_ini>` and restart the controller.